eatkinso/bike-anti-theft-device/notebooks/Elizabeth/README.md

 First: grabbed STLINK debugger from 395 to try and do a full hard reset to solve the swdp_scan/vFlashErase errors.
 This unfortunately involved booting into windows and updating the firmware on the stlink to support STM32WLs, but it did seem to solve the issue.

-omg...
-I forgot to power the PA LMFAO.
+LOL.
+I forgot to power the PA.

 ![](rfpajumper.png)